Edward-choi/FINA4350/README.md

 # FINA4350

+## Data preparation procedure
+1. `data_preparation.ipynb` extracts tweets posted by Jim Cramer.
+The scraped data is saved to `/sources/data.csv`
+2. `data_preparation.ipynb` extracts finance data from Yahoo Finance.
+The collected data is saved to `/sources/data.csv`

 ## Backtesting procedure
 1. `fetch_madmoney.py` pulls the Mad Money stock picks from The Street website and saves them to `/data/thestreet/`